-All the information related to enrolment, freshers' camp and the most important things to do is summarized for students on the website available at the link below (I became a Corvinus student), and this is the channel we ask students to keep an eye on.
+All the information related to enrolment, freshers' camp and the most important tasks to do is summarized for students on the website available at the link Freshmen's page.

-The Freshers' page is created specifically for students by the University and includes all the useful information a student may need to start their university years successfully.
-It provides information about the services offered by the University (library, sports, language courses, etc.), scholarships available to students, as well as information about the university's residence and international opportunities.
-There are also informative videos to help you understand the processes involved in managing your studies, as well as notices of more informal integration events offered by student organisations.
-For international students, the content of the website is complemented by information on topics relevant to them, such as immigration, housing or health insurance.
+The Freshmens' page provides information about the services offered by the University (library, sports, language courses, etc.), scholarships available to students, as well as information about the university's residence and international opportunities.
+There are also informative videos to help you understand the processes of managing your studies, as well as notices of more informal integration events offered by student organisations.
+For international students, the content of the website is complemented by information on topics relevant to them, such as immigration, accommodation or health insurance.